Valencia HR carries Orioles past Yankees 5-4 in DH opener

 Recalled from Triple-A Norfolk to be the 26th man for Baltimore in the doubleheader, Jimmy Yacabonis allowed three runs over five innings in his second major league start.

-Stanton put the Yankees up 1-0 with his 22nd home run, a solo shot in the second inning.
+Stanton put the Yankees up 1-0 with his 22nd home run in the second inning.
 It was 3-0 before Manny Machado doubled and Trumbo connected in the fourth.

 The game was a makeup of a rainout on May 31.